Browse audiobooks by John Straley, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-John Straley's fifth entry to the Alaska P.I. series finds Cecil Younger tracking down a murderer on an Alaskan cruise ship-not quite the vacation he was anticipating.
-Cecil Younger never thought it would come to this: providing surveillance for a chicken coop being raided by a fowl thief.
-But things have not exactly been breaking right lately for the Alaskan P.I.
+"Trapped on an Alaskan cruise line, PI Cecil Younger must expose a killer—and fast—or he may just find himself sleeping with the fishes.
+Cecil Younger never thought it would come to this: running surveillance on a chicken coop that’s being raided by a fowl thief.
+But things have not exactly been breaking right lately for the Alaskan PI.
 The logical thing to do?
 Take a vacation, of course.
-Well, it's not exactly a vacation.
-Younger has been paid to investigate a doctor aboard a luxurious first-class cruise ship up the Alaskan coast.
-Except passengers are dying.
-Now Younger finds himself trapped on a ship of fools with a murderer who is leaving a trail of well-to-do passengers in his wake . . . and leaving evidence pointing an accusing finger at Cecil!
+Well, it’s not exactly a vacation.
+Cecil has been paid to investigate a doctor aboard a cruise ship up the Alaskan coast following some complaints from his patients … that is, the patients who are still alive to complain.
+Worst of all, someone is leaving evidence pointing an accusing finger at Cecil.
 By the time the S.S.
-Westward makes landfall, Younger will be wishing he was back guarding chickens instead of sleeping with the fishes.
+Westward makes landfall, Cecil will be wishing he was back guarding chickens."

 John Straley (Author), David Chandler (Narrator)